 So far, UCC is unaffected.
 However, that could easily change.
 Once inside an organisation's network the Petya ransomware virus can automatically track down other vulnerable computers and infect them too, without the need for any further human intervention.

 What are IT Services doing?

 Everything we can to prevent infection and advise our community how to stay safe online.

-- IT Services are continuing to update the thousands of Windows PCs in UCC with security patches, so far over 80% of our computers are updated.
+- IT Services have updated the thousands of Windows PCs in UCC with the required Microsoft security patches.

 - We are working with the other Irish Universities and HEANET to share knowledge about how best to protect the Higher Education network against this attack.